-The following Software-as-a-Service Terms and Conditions apply to the legal Agreement formed between EstateSpace, LLC (“EstateSpace”) and the client purchasing a SaaS subscription that is accompanied by or references this document (“Client”).
+The following Software-as-a-Service Terms and Conditions apply to the legal Agreement formed between EstateSpace, LLC (“EstateSpace”) and the client executing a Client Order Form that is accompanied by or references this document (“Client”).
 EstateSpace and Client may be referred to herein individually as a “Party” and collectively as “Parties.”

 As used in this Agreement:

 “Agreement” means the SaaS agreement between Client and EstateSpace consisting of these Terms and Conditions, including any attached exhibits referenced herein, any Client Order Form signed by Client and EstateSpace that accompanies or references this document, and any supplementary Client Order Form entered into by Client and EstateSpace hereunder.

 “Applicable Laws” means all legislation, statutes, regulations, ordinances, rules, judgments, orders, decrees, rulings, and other requirements enacted, promulgated, or imposed by any governmental authority or judicial or regulatory body (including any self-regulatory body) at any level (e.g., municipal, county, provincial, state or national) that are applicable to or enforceable against a Party or its personnel in relation to their activities under or pursuant to this Agreement.

 “Authorized Client Entities” means specific Client-affiliated entities named in a Client Order Form or who are authorized to access and use the Service during the Subscription Term.

 “Authorized User(s)” means end users of Client and Authorized Client Entities who have completed EstateSpace’s online registration process or who otherwise receive a user ID or other access credentials from EstateSpace or Client authorizing them to access and use the SaaS.